lingthio/Flask-User/docs/source/faq.rst

 Flask-User shields itself from database operations through a DBAdapter.
 It ships with a SQLAlchemyAdapter, but the API is very simple, so other adapters can be easily added.
-See :ref:`SQLDbAdapter`.
+See :ref:`DbAdapterInterface`.